 Everything here is my opinion.
 I’m not here to bash your favorite directors or franchises for the sake of hating something or to fuel my blog with the attention of rabid fans.
 I don’t have any delusions that my writings will sway public opinion or influence box office figures.

 These are just my insights and my way of appreciating great films.
 No more no less.

-Welcome to Beating Ennui, a blog that features – as what a Google + user once commented – less pretentious bollocks about films in 1000 words or less.
+Welcome to The Viewing Tank (boring generic name I know), a blog that features – as what a Google + user once commented – less pretentious bollocks about films in less than a thousand words.